aristanetworks/avd/docs/howto/digital_twin/README.md

 #### ACT Internet Access Configuration

 By default, ACT does not provide direct Internet access to `cloudeos` or `veos` devices.
-To enable Internet access (for example, to download software or access CVaaS or other external services):
+To enable Internet access (for example, to download software or access CVaaS or other external services) for all fabric nodes:

 ```yaml
 digital_twin: